kailasa-Nischal/GRU_implementation_in_C/README.md

 To run the GRU forward pass in C, follow these steps:

 1)Generate Pre-Trained Weights: Execute the GRU_implementation.ipynb to create pre-trained model files.
 During this process, provide the following inputs:
-Number of sequences
-Number of time frames per sequence
+Number of time frames per sentense
 Size of input 𝑥𝑡
 ​Size of hidden layer ℎ𝑡
-​All sequences (sentences)
+​one sequences

 2)Download: Obtain the folder containing the text files with the pre-trained weights.
 (Code to zip all txt files and download them are written in GRU_implementation.ipynb file itself in a separate cell)